planforfailure/gitops-minicamp-2024-tf/README.md

 terraform -chdir="./terraform" fmt
 ```

-If `terraform fmt --check` finds linting issues, it will fil in the gha pipeline
+If `terraform fmt --check` finds linting issues, it will fail in the gha pipeline